 |Little to no physical or psychological harm||9 years sentence||6-14 years sentence|

 What is the maximum sentence for attempted murder?

-Attempted murder carries the maximum sentence of life imprisonment, which is the same as the penalty for murder.
+Attempted murder carries the maximum sentence of life imprisonment, which is the same as the maximum penalty for murder.

 If you’re facing charges of attempted murder, there are aggravating and mitigating factors which can affect the severity of the offence and the length of your sentence.